OWASP/www-project-cornucopia/tab_roadmap.md

 ### Localization

 Are you fluent in another language?
 Can you help translate Cornucopia into that language?
-Niote tthis is a very large task due to the number of documents involved.
+Note tthis is a very large task due to the number of documents involved, but the strings are now all available in textual data files.

 ### Use and Promote the Cornucopia Card Decks

-Please help raise awareness of Cornucopia by printing cards:
+Please help raise awareness of Cornucopia by:
+* Printing dcks of cards and giving them away
-* Use Cornucopia with specifiers, architects, designers, developers, testers and others, in part to train them, but also to solicit feedback on their usability, practicality and appropriateness for their work
+* Using Cornucopia with specifiers, architects, designers, developers, testers and others, in part to train them, but also to solicit feedback on their usability, practicality and appropriateness for their work
-* Create video about how to play the game
+* Creating videos about how to play the game
-* Develop a mobile app to play the game
+* Developing a mobile app to play the game

 ### Feedback